cbor-wg/cbor-oid/draft-ietf-cbor-tags-oid.md

 and Y) is applied when decoding the object identifier.

-Since the semantics of absolute and relative object identifiers differ, this specification defines two tags, collectively called the "OID tags" here:
+Since the semantics of absolute and relative object identifiers differ, and it is very common for companies to use self-assigned numbers under the arc "1.3.6.1.4.1" (IANA Private Enterprise Number OID,
+{{?IANA.enterprise-numbers}}) that adds 5 fixed bytes to an encoded OID value, this specification defines three tags, collectively called the "OID tags" here:

 Tag TBD111: tags a byte string as the {{X.690}} encoding of an